A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps: Main results

 In this section we describe the main results of this paper: A complete characterization of the irreducibility properties of $T$ in terms of the \dimensionalpartition{} $\bsig$; a unifying Perron-Frobenius theorem for the general tensor spectral problem of \eqref{genspeceq}; and a generalized power method with a linear convergence rates that allows to compute the dominant $(\bsig,\bp)$-eigenvalue and $(\bsig,\bp)$-eigenvector of $T$.
 These results are based on a number of preliminary lemmas and results that we prove in the next sections.
 Thus, for the sake of readability, we postpone the poofs of the main results to the end of the paper.
 We devote this section to describe the results and to relate them with previous work.

 The first result is presented in the following: \begin{thm} Let $T\in\R^{N_1\times \ldots\times N_m}_+$ and let $\bsig=\{\sigma_i\}_{i=1}^d$ and $\tilde \bsig=\{\tilde \sigma_i\}_{i=1}^{\tilde d}$ be \dimensionalpartition{}s of $T$ such that $\bsig \sqsubseteq\tilde \bsig$.
 Then, the following holds: \begin{enumerate}[(i)] \item If $T$ is $\bsig$-weakly irreducible, then $T$ is $\bsig$-strictly nonnegative. \item If $T$ is $\bsig$-strongly irreducible, then $T$ is $\bsig$-weakly irreducible. \item If $T$ is $\bsig$-strictly nonnegative, then $T$ is $\tilde\bsig$-strictly nonnegative. \item If $T$ is $\bsig$-weakly irreducible and $\tilde\bsig$-symmetric, then $T$ is $\tilde\bsig$-weakly irreducible. \item If $T$ is $\bsig$-strongly irreducible and $\tilde\bsig$-symmetric, then $T$ is $\tilde\bsig$-strongly irreducible. \end{enumerate} \end{thm} \begin{proof} See Section \ref{irrsec}. \end{proof} Few comments regarding the partial symmetry assumption in \eqref{irrthm3} and \eqref{irrthm4} of the above theorem are in order: First, note that, as in the matrix case, the irreducibility of a tensor does not depend on the magnitude of its entries and so it is enough to assume that the nonzero pattern of $T$ is $\tilde \bsig$-symmetric.
-Second, by giving explicit examples, we note in Remarks \ref{sirrcex} and \ref{stirrcex} that assumption \eqref{irrthm4} can not be omitted in order to deduce $\tilde \bsig$-weak (resp.\ strong) irreducibility from $\bsig$-weak (resp.\ strong) irreducibility.
+Second, by giving explicit examples, we note in Remarks \ref{sirrcex} and \ref{stirrcex} that the $\bsig$-symmetry assumption in \eqref{irrthm3} and \eqref{irrthm4} can not be omitted in general.